Helping Your Child with Math

-Ask your child to explain the strategy (or strategies) that he or she is trying to use.
-It can be helpful to the student to express their thoughts in words, which may help lead to discovering what he or she is try to figure out without you having to do anything.
+- Ask your child to explain the strategy (or strategies) that they are trying to use.
+It can be helpful to the student to express their thoughts in words, which may help lead to discovering what they are trying to figure out without you having to do anything.

 - If you don't understand the strategy, that's okay!
 Remember, teachers are often presenting students with problems that can be solved using different paths to arrive at a right answer, but there are also problems presented with more than one right answer, too.
 The goal of a homework assignment is for students to practice applying the strategies from class to reinforce understanding.
 The ultimate goal then is for students to later transition by building on those skills when they learn new concepts later.